-- A maximum of fifty (40) applicants are accepted for each cohort, two cohorts accepted each year (Fall and Spring).
+- A maximum of forty (40) applicants are accepted for each cohort, two cohorts accepted each year (Fall and Spring).

 - Applicants may be accepted either "fully" or "pending successful completion of pre-requisite requirements," or "provisionally" if the applicant is taking Pathophysiology concurrently with their first set of nursing courses.